wazuh/wazuh-dashboard-plugins/RELEASING.md

 A new branch will be created in the remote and will be ready to receive pull requests or use as source to create the tags.

-4. Create a pull request
+5. Create a pull request

 If you have installed the [GitHub CLI](https://cli.github.com/):

 ```console
 gh pr create -a @me -B <base_branch> -t "Bump Wazuh version <version>"
 ```

+or use the through the GitHub web.

 #### Update the API info static files